 But during their escape to France:

-When Mansfield wrote “Something Childish” she would have been very much in love with John Middleton Murry, though past the initial heady days.
+Mansfield wrote “Something Childish” in 1913, though it wasn’t published until 1924.
+By 1924 she would have been very much in love with John Middleton Murry, though past the initial heady days.
 The pair had been professional acquaintances first, Murry later moved in with Katherine in London and for months they shook hands each night before retiring separately to bed.
 But eventually Mansfield asked John why he didn’t make her his mistress.

 By the time they moved to Paris together theirs was a passionate relationship which had its share of ups and downs.
 They’d both come to each other from a tough place — after events which had governed the previous three years of her life, Mansfield was undoubtedly dealing with some trauma.
 As Gillian Boddy says, John and Katherine were unable to give each other what they needed at the time.